An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 Day 8 - Through the Alps to Switzerland

-On leaving Seefeld today, our coach cuts through the mighty Alps, which dominate the skyline.
-We are taken to Innsbruck where we disembark for a guided tour.
-Afterwards, we board a train and travel alongside the Rhine and its dramatic scenery to Chur.
+This morning in Innsbruck we head out for a guided tour.
+Afterward, we board a train and travel alongside the Rhine and its dramatic scenery to Chur.
 We continue our ascent through the majestic mountain peaks, overlooking the lush meadows running down to the valley floor.
 We then arrive in the elegant lakeside resort of St Moritz.
+Overnight St. Moritz.
 (B, D)

 Days 9-10 - Bernina Express